Water Governance in the Transboundary Rivers of South Asia (TROSA)

 Oxfam's Work on Water Governance in GBM River Basins

-Since 2017, Oxfam and its partners, through the TROSA Water Governance Programme, have been working to address these underlying causes of poverty and marginalization of the people living in the transboundary river basins of GBM in Nepal, India, Bangladesh, and the Salween river of Myanmar.
+Since 2017, Oxfam and its partners, through the TROSA Water Governance Programme – funded by the Government of Sweden – have been working to address these underlying causes of poverty and marginalization of the people living in the transboundary river basins of GBM in Nepal, India, Bangladesh, and the Salween river of Myanmar.

 We want to enable the communities that depend on these rivers to claim their rights, participate in decision-making on water governance, and build their resilience.
 Together with our partners, we work to increase their access to and control over the river basins.